Skunk Removal Tips

 - Keep all bird, squirrel and deer feeders at least 20 feet away from home.
 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract skunks and many other nuisance animals that may burrow around your home.

-- If you feed your pets outside always remember to bring their food bowls back in when they are done eating.
+- If you feed your four-legged family members outside always remember to bring their food bowls back in when they are done eating.
 Skunks will be attracted to this food source from very far away.

 - Be sure to keep garbage picked up and inside the can.
 If garbage is left out on the ground or in bags on the ground, skunks will take advantage of this prime food source.